Berlin; Katja Hettler, industrial designer and Jula Tullman, architect founded redmaloo.

 The images look like graphics or plans but with extreme simplicity.
 There is nothing to add or nothing to remove.
 They strive for being "minimal, traditional and modern at the same time".

+The modern German meets traditional Japan in an object made out with the minimum processes; minimal cutting and sewing.
 Lets say with reserve that this meeting is not very deep and more or less quite formal, like a marketing slogan or and aesthetic catchy phrase.

+The unfolding of your computer might become a whole ritual in itself, the unwrapping of a present.
 But more than the Japan reference the design works; making one forget if there is somehow something deeper in the reference of the kimono, as wearing one, or getting dress in one as this might mean something completely different from wrapping your computer for practical and aesthetical reasons.
 However it would be interesting to deepen the differences between the ritual in wrapping your body, with that of wrapping your tools or even the extension of yourself which is your Apple computer.
 As for the modern and the handmade, some will complain the handmade cannot be modern (read previous entries on modernism) or is it just an aesthetic statement without substance?

 The laptop sleeves are beautiful and well solved as the design makes the most of the qualities of the material.